tytydraco/yessleep/out/The_Old_Schoolhouses_Curse.md

 He turned suddenly and sharply on his heels and bolted out the door before I even had a chance to blink.
 The door slammed shut behind him, leaving me alone in the schoolhouse with a flabbergasted expression painted on my face.
 It finally clicked that I’d been tricked.
 And while I gave no credence to the silly curse, I was overwhelmed by the fear of being trapped in the old school.
 I ran to the door and tried to push it open, but I felt resistance on the other side.
 John or Patrick was keeping it closed.
 Meg giggled wildly.
 She was probably peeing her pants with laughter.
 All while I pleaded to be let out.
 The room was growing stuffier and, in my struggle, the collar had fallen from my nose and now I could smell nothing but mildew.
 It was so strong, I could even *taste* it.

-I heard a hammer hitting a nail, and realized they were boarding the back door shut.
+I heard a hammer hitting a nail, and realized they were boarding the door shut.

 “No, no guys come on!
 You’ve had your fun!
 Come on, this isn’t cool.
 Please.
 I need to get back home,” I screamed, tears streaming down my cheeks.
 I don’t even know if they could hear me over their own laughter at my expense.
 It felt like I was being buried alive.